 “It’s gotten beyond Rodney King,” Wilson added, clearly alluding to the factors that caused the LA riots and foreshadowing their long legacy.
 “Rodney King was just the straw that broke the camel’s back.”

-The Longstanding Crime And Racism That Fueled The LA Riots
+A Crime Epidemic And Citywide Racism Fuel The LA Riots

 To this day, the nearly 10 years between the late ’80s and mid-’90s in Los Angeles are widely known as the “decade of death.”